joejoezz/awn-impute/README.md

 - pandas
 - scikit-learn
 - AWNPy: My module that interacts with the AWN API https://github.com/joejoezz/AWNPy/

+### Modules
+-clean: brings database up to date with the AgWeatherNet API, which is necessary because stations are decprecated from time to time.
+-download_obs: download obs beginning at the `start_time` specified in config file up to the most recent 15-min observation.
+-train: train random forest model.
+Only needs to be done once.
+Estimators are only trained on sites with at least one year of data.
+-predict: create the imputed database by making predictions with the estimators.
+-qaqc: compare imputed values to observations and generate QA flags when the rolling mean of the differences exceeds the criteria set in the config file.
+-plot: make plots comparing the most recent predictions to observations at each site

 ## Running the program
 - Modify the config file